bettblake08/Fast-Food-Fast/documentation.md

 # Group Orders

 ## User Orders Collection [/users/orders]

 ### Place an order [POST]
 This endpoint is used to place an order to the platform.
+To do so, a list of items need to be posted to the endpoint, with each item containing:
+    +   id:         An item id of the item the user wants to order
+    +   quantity:   The number of orders of the item the user wishes to make

 This endpoint is restricted to the customer user hence it is required that a customer user be logged in before accessing this endpoint.